thin-edge/thin-edge.io/docs/src/operate/security/cloud_authentication.md

 ## Adding a Root Certificate

-If the server you are trying to connect `thin-edge.io` to is presenting a certificate with a root that is not currently trusted, then you can add the server's root certificate to the list of trusted root certificates.
+If the server you are trying to connect %%te%% to is presenting a certificate with a root that is not currently trusted, then you can add the server's root certificate to the list of trusted root certificates.
 For the most part the store will be filled with certificates from your TLS/SSL provider, but if this is not the case you may need to update your local certificate store.